oversword/super-small-state-machine/README.md

 Check the configured `until` condition to see if we should exit.

-#### If the interaction are exceeded, Error
+If the interaction are exceeded, throw MaxIterationsError

-Throw new MaxIterationsError
+If stack trace is enabled, push the current path to the stack

 Execute the current node on the process and perform any required actions.
 Updating the currentState